PACE-challenge/pacechallenge.org/2019/vc/vc_format.md

 ### Graph (.gr)

-The graph format coincides with [PACE2017 graph](https://pacechallenge.wordpress.com/pace-2017/track-a-treewidth/) format.
+The graph format is similar to the PACE2016 and [PACE2017 graph](https://pacechallenge.wordpress.com/pace-2017/track-a-treewidth/) format.

 * Line separator ‘\n’
 * Lines starting with character c are interpreted as comments